tatut/elf-lang/README.md

 methods not defined.
 This can be used for meta-programming.
 The method gets the name of the undefined method as string and a list of its arguments.

-# Standard library

-This section lists all builtin methods.